« Visit Fantastic Pest Control

 Takeaways

-• Key differences between a false widow and a black widow spider: size and colour.
+• The key differences between a false widow and a black widow spider are size and colour.
 Black widows are far larger and black, while their lookalikes are brown and smaller.

 • Keep your home spider-free by regularly vacuuming cobwebs.
 Keep an insecticidal spray close by to prevent spiders from entering your home and taking up residence.